FreshRSS/FreshRSS/README.md

 * [bcrypt.js](https://github.com/dcodeIO/bcrypt.js)
 * [phpQuery](https://github.com/phpquery/phpquery)

+# Migration

+If you come from another feed reader you might want to migrate your categories, feeds and articles to FreshRSS.

+* Tiny Tiny RSS (TT-RSS): there is an (exporter)[https://github.com/robertdahlem/export_ttrss] for TT-RSS, that support FreshRSS's native import format.

 # Alternatives

 If FreshRSS does not suit you for one reason or another, here are alternative solutions to consider: